PTSD: National Center for PTSD

 Men who have been sexually assaulted have a high incidence of alcohol and drug use.
 For example, the probability for alcohol problems in adulthood is about 80 out of every 100 (or 80%) for men who have experienced sexual abuse, as compared to 11 out of every 100 (or 11%) for men who have never been sexually abused.

 Exposure to sexual trauma can lead to risk-taking behavior during adolescence, such as running away and other delinquent behaviors.
 Having been sexually assaulted also makes boys more likely to engage in behaviors that put them at risk for contracting HIV (such as having sex without using condoms).

-Is there help for men who have been sexually assaulted?
+Help for men who have been sexually assaulted

 Men who have been assaulted often feel stigmatized, which can be the most damaging aspect of the assault.
 It is important for men to discuss the assault with a caring and unbiased support person, whether that person is a friend, clergyman, or clinician.
 However, it is vital that this person be knowledgeable about sexual assault and men.